T +1 202 729 2407

 Cristina Brayton-Lewis advises clients on a variety of regulatory matters, including compliance with export controls and economic sanctions laws and regulations administered by the US Department of the Treasury's Office of Foreign Assets Control (OFAC); the US Department of Commerce's Bureau of Industry and Security (BIS) and the US State Department's Directorate of Defense Trade Controls (DDTC).

 In particular, Cristina focuses on comprehensive primary and secondary sanctions, including those maintained by the United States against Iran, Syria, Sudan, Cuba, the Crimea region of Ukraine and North Korea.
-She also advises with respect to the sectoral sanctions maintained by the United States against Russia.
+She also advises with respect to the sectoral sanctions maintained by the United States against Russia and Venezuela.
 Cristina's sanctions expertise includes matters involving designated parties on OFAC's Specially Designated Nationals and Blocked Persons List (SDN List), including applications to unblock assets.

 Cristina also provides compliance advice, such as classification and licensing requirements, under the Export Administration Regulations (EAR) and International Traffic in Arms Regulations (ITAR).
 In addition, she advises clients regarding antiboycott requirements maintained by the Department of Commerce and the Department of the Treasury.